tuyuritio/astro-theme-thought-lite/README.md

 ### Using Template

-1. [Fork](https://github.com/tuyuritio/astro-theme-thought-lite/fork) this repository or use the template to [create a new repository](https://github.com/new?template_name=astro-theme-thought-lite&template_owner=tuyuritio).
+1. [Use this template](https://github.com/new?template_name=astro-theme-thought-lite&template_owner=tuyuritio) to create a new repository or [fork](https://github.com/tuyuritio/astro-theme-thought-lite/fork) this repository.
 2. Run the following commands:

 ```sh